So, What is Creatine?

 This kind of reminds me of the old Playstation game, “Need for Speed”, where you raced cars and if you needed a quick start or an extra boost to overtake an opponent, you could you the NOZ button and get a short boost, but it only lasted for a few seconds.
 That’s kind of like the phosphocreatine system.

-In sporting terms, this is easily seen by going for a sprint and observing the point where you begin to slow down.
-Or if you go for a few repetitive jumps and observe the point where you are no longer able to jump as high as the first few jumps.
+In sporting terms, this is easily seen by going for a maximal-speed sprint, and observing the point where you begin to slow down.
+Or, if you go for a few repetitive jumps and observe the point where you are no longer able to jump as high as the first few jumps.

 The creatine phosphate system produces ATP at a rate that is limited partly by the amount of creatine that is present in the body.
 Without getting too deep into the weeds, when creatine is either created in the body or consumed through the diet/supplements, it joins to a phosphate, to form creatine phosphate.
 This phosphate molecule can then be used to replace the phosphate in the broken down ATP, to form more ATP.